SheffieldML/projects/pipeline/index.md

 occur in expression levels extracted from the same images by different users with the same software packages.
-These inconsistencies arise due to differences in the refinement of the placement of the microarray
-\`grids'.
-We introduce a novel automated approach to the refinement of grid placements that is based upon the use of Bayesian inference for determining the size, shape and positioning of the microarray \`spots', capturing uncertainty that can be passed to downstream analysis.\
+These inconsistencies arise due to differences in the refinement of the placement of the microarray 'grids'.
+We introduce a novel automated approach to the refinement of grid placements that is based upon the use of Bayesian inference for determining the size, shape and positioning of the microarray 'spots', capturing uncertainty that can be passed to downstream analysis.
-\

 **Results:** Our experiments demonstrate that variability between users can be significantly reduced using the approach.
-The automated nature of the approach also saves hours of researchers' time normally spent in refining the grid placement.\
+The automated nature of the approach also saves hours of researchers' time normally spent in refining the grid placement.
-\

 **Availability:** A MATLAB implementation of the algorithm and an image of the slide used in our experiments, as well as the code necessary to recreate them are available for non-commercial use from
 <http://www.dcs.shef.ac.uk/~neil/vis>.